 |Use the system user database for authentication.
 This is the default when running with administrative privileges.
 Anonymous access will be prohibited unless an ANONYMOUS entry is given in AuthFile.
 Default: See SysAuth.|

-1: A SysHome value of "1" will direct all SysAuth users to the HomeDir folder.
+1: A SysHome value of "1" will direct all SysAuth users and Shadow users with blank home fields to the HomeDir folder.

 0: A SysHome value of "0" will disable SysHome.